 Featuring an all-new Cap Back design, the TaylorMade SIM2 Max irons utilize a multi-material construction that has been engineered for the sole purpose of superior game improvement.

-This is largely due to the Thru-Slot speed pocket, which essentially expands the sweet spot in order to deliver more consistently explosive shots.
+This is largely due to the Thru-Slot speed pocket, which essentially expands the sweet spot to deliver more consistently explosive shots.

-In addition, the placement of the CG has been carefully optimized, ensuring a high launching ball flight.
-Unlike most game improvement irons which have an inherent right bias, each face of the SIM2 Max Irons has been specifically engineered to promote a neutral ball flight.
-This should greatly minimize the amount of right-misses, which can be all too common among learners of the game.
+In addition, the placement of the CG has been carefully optimized, ensuring a high-launching ball flight.
+Unlike most game improvement irons with an inherent right bias, each face of the SIM2 Max Irons has been specifically engineered to promote a neutral ball flight.
+This should greatly minimize the number of right misses, which can be all too common among game learners.

 Perhaps best of all, these irons feel really great.
-The club heads have been given the ECHO Damping System treatment, which absorbs any unwanted vibrations and provides an overall satisfying feel.
+The club heads have been given the ECHO Damping System treatment, which absorbs unwanted vibrations and provides a satisfying feel.
 It’s common for juniors to feel discomfort with irons, but there should be no problems here.

 The irons are available with both steel and graphite shafts.
-Go with whatever suits junior best; either way, these clubs have everything a young prodigy could need to fully realise their potential.
+Go with whatever suits junior best; either way, these clubs have everything a young prodigy could need to fully realize their potential.

 9. TaylorMade M3 and M4 Irons